FROM THE DEPTHS

 During his forty-year ministry, C.H.
 Spurgeon published 3,600 sermons.
 Of those, I have recorded less than a hundred for this website (and pray to add many more!)
 Now, if I have regret, I could not dive deeply into his massive ocean of wonderful writings and bring to the surface all of the riches to be found in his preaching from God’s Word.
 For me to record a sermon is merely to troll the surface.
 However, there are some sermons that God so impressed upon me that I wanted to dive deeply and release the life-giving oxygen to float up by you.

-A Millpond Ink Production
+A Millpond Ink/Quiet Corner Production

 based on the sermons of Charles Haddon Spurgeon